 What’s the attitude of Democrat candidates to Bible-believing Christians?
 My read is that they think that Christian values need to be suppressed by the government lest they offend Democrat voters, who seem to be very easily offended these days.
 You can already see their animus towards Christians in their Equality Act, which eradicates conscience rights in order to protect (some) LGBT people from feeling offended.

 The Ukraine Famine

-Take a look at this UK Daily Mail article about a great achievement of the atheist Josef Stalin, which occurred in 1932-1933.
+Take a look at this UK Daily Mail article about Josef Stalin.

 Now, 75 years after one of the great forgotten crimes of modern times, Stalin’s man-made famine of 1932/3, the former Soviet republic of Ukraine is asking the world to classify it as a genocide.

 The Ukrainians call it the Holodomor – the Hunger.

 Millions starved as Soviet troops and secret policemen raided their villages, stole the harvest and all the food in villagers’ homes.

 They dropped dead in the streets, lay dying and rotting in their houses, and some women became so desperate for food that they ate their own children.